ACCESS-NRI/access-hive.org.au/docs/getting_started/index.md

 <br>
 To access these, you need an <a href="https://opus.nci.org.au/display/Help/How+to+create+an+NCI+user+account" target="_blank">NCI account</a>.
 If you do not have one, <a href="https://my.nci.org.au/mancini/signup/0" target="_blank">sign up here</a>.
 <div class="note">
-You need an institutional email address with an organisation that allows access to NCI (e.g. an Australian university, ACCESS-NRI, CSIRO, BoM, CLEX, etc.).
+You will need an institutional email address with an organisation that allows access to NCI (e.g., an Australian university, ACCESS-NRI, CSIRO, BoM, CLEX, etc.).
 </div>
 Once you sign up, you will be assigned a <i>username</i> (e.g., `ab1234`).
 <hr>